cue-lang/cuelang.org/content/docs/tour/expressions/conditional/en.md

 ---
-title: "Conditional Fields"
+title: Conditional Fields
-weight: 60
+weight: 40
 ---

-Field comprehensions can also be used to add a single field conditionally.
+Field comprehensions can be used to add fields conditionally.

-Converting the resulting configuration to JSON results in an error as `justification` is required yet no concrete value is given.
+{{< info >}}
+When `cue export` processes multiple files it *unifies* their contents.
+The value of the `price` field in `stock.yaml` is available inside `file.cue`, and triggers the conditional inclusion of the required fields.
+{{< /info >}}

-{{{with code "en" "conditional"}}}
+{{{with code "en" "tour"}}}
-exec cue eval conditional.cue
+! exec cue export file.cue stock.yaml
-cmp stdout result.txt
+cmp stderr out
--- conditional.cue --
+-- file.cue --
 price: number

+// High prices require a reason and the name of
+// the authorising person.
-// Require a justification if price is too high if price > 100 {
+if price > 100 {
+	reason!:       string
-	justification: string
+	authorisedBy!: string
 }
+-- stock.yaml --
 price: 200
--- result.txt --
+-- out --
-justification: string
-price:         200
+authorisedBy: field is required but not present:
+    ./file.cue:5:1
+reason: field is required but not present:
+    ./file.cue:5:1
 {{{end}}}